provable-things/ethereum-examples/solidity/truffle-examples/url-requests/README.md

 ## :black_nib: Notes:

-__❍__ The computation data-source combined with the ethereum-bridge in a development environment can make for a slightly slower than usual response time for the Oraclize `__callback` - please be patient whilst this occurs!
+__❍__ The computation data-source combined with the ethereum-bridge in a development environment can make for a slightly slower than usual response time for the Provable `__callback` - please be patient whilst this occurs!

 __❍__ Note also that the `UrlRequests.sol` smart-contract in `./contracts` has the proof-type commented out in the constructor.
 This is because the TLS-Notary proof has been disabled on test-nets due to abuse.
 Using Oraclize on the ethereum main-net _without_ proofs however is _not_ recommended, so don't forget to re-enable them for live deployments!

 __❍__ If you have any further issues, head on over to our [Gitter](https://gitter.im/oraclize/ethereum-api?raw=true) channel to get timely support!